shahzaib111-nu/Shahzaib-demo/README.md

 # Shahzaib-demo
-This is my first Github repositry
+This is first Github repositry
 <br>
 Author shahzaib